Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 |---|---|---|

-| Brown leaf tips/edges | Low humidity; overwatering; too much sun | Increase humidity; check soil drainage; move to indirect light |
+| Brown leaf tips/edges | Low humidity; overwatering; too much sun | Increase humidity; check drainage; move to indirect light |

-| Yellow leaves | Overwatering; poor drainage; needs fertilizer | Let soil dry out; ensure pot has drainage holes; fertilize in spring |
+| Yellow leaves | Overwatering; poor drainage; needs fertilizer | Let soil dry; ensure drainage holes; fertilize in spring |

-| Dropping leaves | Temperature swings; near heat source; draft | Move to stable location away from heaters/AC |
+| Dropping leaves | Temperature swings; near heat source; draft | Move to a stable spot away from heaters/AC |

 | Yellow spots + webbing | Spider mites! | Isolate plant; shower rinse; soapy water treatment |

-| Variegation fading | Not enough light | Move to brighter (but still indirect) location |
+| Variegation fading | Not enough light | Move to a brighter (but still indirect) location |

-| Slow/leggy growth | Low light; needs pruning | Increase light; pinch tips to encourage bushier growth |
+| Slow/leggy growth | Low light; needs pruning | Increase light; pinch tips for bushier growth |

 | Mushy stems | Root rot from overwatering | Remove from pot; trim rotted roots; repot in fresh soil |

-How to check for root rot: Gently slide the plant out of its pot.
+How to check for root rot: gently slide the plant out of its pot.
 Healthy roots are white or light tan and feel firm.
 Rotted roots are brown or black, feel mushy, and often smell bad.
 If you find rot, trim off all affected roots with clean scissors and repot in fresh, well-draining soil.

 How to Propagate English Ivy (Super Easy!)

 Good news: English ivy is one of the easiest houseplants to propagate.
 Once you get the hang of it, you can create unlimited free plants.
+I’ve had the most success with water propagation.
+Here’s my step-by-step method:

 Water Propagation Steps